 There’s no reason to give anything else away.
 If all this sounds like something that might appeal, stay away from the spoilers on Wikipedia and dial up The Sandbaggers on BritBox.
-After you check it out, find me after a gig sometime, and I’ll gladly talk your ear off about Mackintosh’s devious handling of narrative.

 The canon of 20th Century English spy novels is notably robust: Eric Ambler, Ian Fleming, Len Deighton, John LeCarré, Anthony Price, many others.